heitor57/astronomy-news/README.md

-# :telescope::stars::newspaper: Astronomy News Crawler with Analytical Dashboard
+# :telescope::stars::newspaper: Astronomy News Crawler

 This repository contains a news crawler project that uses data mining approaches to make analyses in combination with an amazing data visualization.